chrimson/ML-LTE-RFF/README.md

 At the info source, voice is "digitized", "compressed (voice coding)" After this it follows the same "encrypt -> encode -> modulation"

-HW challenge, no simulator, etc.
+HW challenge, no simulator, no research, etc.

 20-30 research papers

-malicious access point detection of secure facility
+Malicious access point detection of secure facility

-man-in-the-middle attacking radio signatures
+Man-in-the-middle attacking radio signatures

+Honeypot

 ## Documentation
 (Placeholders)